averkinderen/uptec.github.io/_posts/2024-01-21-auth-series-5-call-protected-api-by-azure-ad-microsoft-entra-id-via-web-app-authorization-code-flow.md

 ![2024 01 18 12H03 17](/assets/images/auth-series-5/2024-01-18_12h03_17.png)

-Also, we need to modify the appsettings.json to hold the Azure Ad related informations like client id, tenant id, etc.
+Also, we need to modify the appsettings.json to hold the Azure Ad related information like client id, tenant id, etc.

 ```
  "AzureAd": {